-GRAND RAPIDS DIVORCE ATTORNEY –ANNULMENT AND DIVORCE
+GRAND RAPIDS ANNULMENT ATTORNEY –ANNULMENT AND DIVORCE IN MICHIGAN

 When you are facing a divorce and have questions about your divorce or annulment options in the Grand Rapids area, it is important to have the representation of a good divorce attorney.
 Krupp Law Offices P.C. has been providing quality divorce representation for over 85 years.
 If you have questions about the difference between divorce and annulment, call the divorce attorneys at Krupp Law Offices P.C. for a free phone consultation.
 During your phone consultation, our attorneys will provide you with immediate answers to your questions and schedule a free initial appointment with one of our attorneys.
-Call Krupp Law Offices P.C. at 616-459-6636.

-ANNULMENT AND DIVORCE IN MICHIGAN
+ANNULMENT COMPARED TO DIVORCE IN MICHIGAN

 Divorce is a legal proceeding that ends a marriage.
 As part of the divorce proceeding, the court determines what assets and debts were accumulated during the marriage and what assets and debts were premarital or kept separate from the marriage.
 Assets and debts accumulated during the marriage are divided in a divorce judgment.
 The divorce judgment states the party’s final property rights.
 Michigan is a “no fault state”.
 As a result, you do not have to prove fault to get a divorce in Michigan.
 There is a 60 day waiting period for a divorce without children and a 6 month waiting period for a divorce with minor children.